User types

 • Guest – an unauthorized user who joins a TrueConf meeting.
 Guest access is only supported in public web conferences (webinars) only.
 Guests can join the meeting via a link or after preliminary registration.
 Guest can be assigned with a moderator or speaker role.
 These roles are described below.

-When creating a public conference, you can restrict permissions for guests by forbidding them to send messages, audio, and video.
+When creating a public conference, you can restrict guest permissions, prohibiting them from sending messages, audio, and video.

-• SIP, H.323 and RTSP devices – SIP/H.323 endpoints that participate in a meeting (but are not registered on TrueConf Server), and RTSP streams (for instance, for IP camera broadcasting).
+• SIP, H.323 and RTSP devices – SIP/H.323 endpoints that participate in a meeting (but are not registered on the VCS), and RTSP streams (for instance, for IP camera broadcasting).

 TrueConf ID is a unique TrueConf user identifier designed for authorization in client applications and participation in video calls and conferences.